imjoseangel/microservice-arquitecture/README.md

                 - containerPort: 8080
 ```

-This is the main configuration.
-To finish and push the container to the registry:
+To finish and push the container to the registry (In the example docker.io):

 ```bash
 make docker-build docker-push IMG=docker.io/myapp:1